-Born into one of the most influential families of Colombia’s social and political elite, Colombian President Juan Manuel Santos is a true political insider who has rarely strayed far from the path to the presidential palace.
+Born into one of the most influential families of Colombia’s social and political elite, Colombia President and Nobel Peace Prize laureate Juan Manuel Santos is a true political insider who has rarely strayed far from the path to the presidential palace.

 The Santos family have long been considered heavyweights in Liberal politics and the media even before the Republic of Colombia existed.

 Santos’ great uncle Eduardo Santos was president from 1938 to 1942, while his cousin Francisco was Vice President in the Uribe administration.